-The hike is 7.7km with a dizzying bridge 105 metres high.
+The el Camino del Rey hike is 7.7km with a dizzying bridge 105 metres high.

 Those with a fear of heights, beware.
-This hike isn’t for the faint of heart.
-Thought the walls of the canyon around you will draw your attention, taking a peek between your feet might give you a sense of vertigo.
+This hike isn’t for the faint hearted.
+Though the rock face of the canyon around you will draw your attention, peeking between your feet might give you a sense of vertigo.

-Lace up your hiking boots and check out AIG’s 7 Amazing Hikes in European National Parks Infographic and make sure you’re set for a safe trip with AIG’s travel insurance.
+Lace up your hiking boots and make sure you’re set for a safe trip with AIG’s travel insurance.